gidsey/teambuilder/README.md

 # Teambuilder

 ## Specification
 Django application that allows users to build teams to work on collaborative projects.
+View the site at [teambuilder.chrisguy.co](https://teambuilder.chrisguy.co).

 #### Users can: